Stationary coupled KdV systems and their St\"ackel representations: Stationary cKdV systems

-From the recursive formula \ref{beautiful} one can observe that the cumulative differential order (i.e. the sum of differential orders of all components) of the vector field $\bm{K}_{k}$ increases by two as $k$ increases by one.
+\end{defn} From the recursive formula \eqref{beautiful} one can observe that the cumulative differential order (i.e.~the sum of differential orders of all components) of the vector field $\bm{K}_{k}$ increases by two as $k$ increases by one.
 Thus, the cumulative order of $(n+1)$-th vector field $\bm{K}_{n+1}$ is equal $N+2n$, which means that the vector field $\bm{K}_{n+1}$ depends on $2(N+n)$ jet variables.
 Since the stationary condition \eqref{s15} provides $N$ independent constraints it follows that the stationary manifold $\mathcal{M}_{n}$ is $(2n+N)$-dimensional.

-From the integrability of the $cKdV$ hierarchy \eqref{c11a} it follows that the manifold $\mathcal{M}_{n}$ is invariant with respect to all the flows of the hierarchy and thus all the vector fields $\bm{K}_{r}$ in (\ref{r2}) are tangent to $\mathcal{M}_{n}$.
+From the integrability of the cKdV hierarchy \eqref{c11a} it follows that the manifold $\mathcal{M}_{n}$ is invariant with respect to all the flows of the hierarchy and thus all the vector fields $\bm{K}_{r}$ in (\ref{r2}) are tangent to $\mathcal{M}_{n}$.
 They still pairwise commute since they commute on the ambient space $\mathcal{F}$.
+Note that also the higher vector fields $\bm{K}_{n+2},\bm{K}_{n+3},\ldots$ properly reduce to $\mathcal{M}_{n}$, however, we do not study these reductions in this article.

-The system (\ref{r2}) is the main object of study in this article.
+The system (\ref{r2}) is the main object of our study.
 In \cite{1} the authors studied the particular case of (\ref{r2}) for $N=1$, that is the stationary KdV system.